opentechinstitute/tech-for-social-justice/README.md

 This is the site for the Technology for Social Justice Field Scan, a participatory action research project led by [Research Action Design](http://rad.cat) and supported by the [Open Technology Institute](https://opentechinstitute.org) at [The New America Foundation](https://newamerica.org).
 It was developed by [Maya Wagoner](https://github.com/mayawagon).

+## Editing Content

+After getting permission from someone on the T4SJ team, you can edit photos, text, and posts through the [Siteleaf](https://www.siteleaf.com/) CMS-style interface.
+Just create and account and start editing.
+It's rly easy.

 ## Quick Setup

+To edit the code, there are a couple more steps, but not too much.

 This website is running on [Jekyll](https://jekyllrb.com/), and uses the [Jekyll Admin Interface](https://jekyll.github.io/jekyll-admin/).
 To use it, you'll need to have Ruby, Git, and Jekyll installed.
 If you already have those, awesome, just clone this repository and start a Jekyll server: